lil137/33012_GithubAPI/README.md

 >>However, according to data of 100 available contributors, a great amount of them only have single commit, so the contribution of the rest 8 members could be ingonred to some extent
 >>The way I manipulate them is by getting the locatin value if it's not null
 >>In this repository, only 46 people wrote their location and I combined them using countries.

+>4.Code frequency
+>>Get the weekly loc addition and deletion count
+>>Can save these data by clicking the save button showing up after clicking "Code frequency"

 #### (2).Showdata.html
 >1.load "Save_users"